Self-supervise, Refine, Repeat: Improving Unsupervised Anomaly Detection

-A classification-based anomaly detection method, GOAD~\cite{bergman2020classification}, has demonstrated strong anomaly detection performance on tabular datasets.
-Unlike previous works~\cite{golan2018deep,hendrycks2018deep} that formulate a parametric classifier for multiple transformation classification, GOAD employs distance-based classification of multiple transformations.
-For the set of transformations $T_{m}:\mathcal{X}\,{\rightarrow}\,\mathcal{D}$, $m\,{=}\,1,...,M$, the loss function of GOAD is written as in Equation~\eqref{eq:goad_loss} with the probability defined in Eq.~\eqref{eq:goad_original}.
+A classification-based AD method, GOAD~\citep{bergman2020classification}, has demonstrated strong AD performance on tabular datasets.
+Unlike previous works~\citep{golan2018deep,hendrycks2018deep} that formulate a parametric classifier for multiple transformation classification, GOAD employs distance-based classification of multiple transformations.
+For the set of transformations $T_{m}:\mathcal{X}\,{\rightarrow}\,\mathcal{D}$, $m\,{=}\,1,...,M$, the loss function of GOAD is written as in Eq.~\ref{eq:goad_loss} with the probability defined in Eq.~ \ref{eq:goad_original}.

 where the centers $c_{m}$'s are updated by the average feature over the training set.
-While it is shown to perform well~\cite{bergman2020classification}, we find that the distance-based formulation is not necessary, and we achieve the similar performance, if not worse, to \cite{bergman2020classification} using a parametric classifier when computing the probability:
+While it is shown to perform well~\citep{bergman2020classification}, we find that the distance-based formulation is not necessary, and we achieve the similar performance, if not worse, to \citep{bergman2020classification} using a parametric classifier when computing the probability:

-The formulation in Eq.~\eqref{eq:goad_ours} is easier to optimize than its original form in Eq.~\eqref{eq:goad_original} as it can be fully optimized with backpropagation without alternating updates of feature extractor $f$ and centers $c_{m}$.
-Once we learn a representation by optimizing the loss in Equation~\eqref{eq:goad_loss} using Equation~\eqref{eq:goad_ours}, we follow a two-stage one-class classification framework of \cite{sohn2020learning} to construct a set of Gaussian density estimation one-class classifiers for each transformation.
+The formulation in Eq.~\ref{eq:goad_ours} is easier to optimize than its original form in Eq.~\ref{eq:goad_original} as it can be fully optimized with backpropagation without alternating updates of feature extractor $f$ and centers $c_{m}$.
+Once we learn a representation by optimizing the loss in Eq.~\ref{eq:goad_loss} using Eq.~\ref{eq:goad_ours}, we follow a two-stage one-class classification framework of \citep{sohn2020learning} to construct a set of Gaussian density estimation OCCs for each transformation.
 Finally, we aggregate a maximum normality scores from a set of classifiers as the normality score.

-In Table~\ref{tab:goad_implementation_details}, we summarize the implementation details, such as network architecture or hyperparameters, and anomaly detection performance under N setting that reproduces the results in \cite{bergman2020classification}.
+In Table~\ref{tab:goad_implementation_details}, we summarize the implementation details, such as network architecture or hyperparameters, and AD performance under clean training data setting that reproduces the results in \citep{bergman2020classification}.